 Domestic Violence Survivors: You Are Not Alone

 October is National Domestic Violence Awareness Month.
 This month, advocates come together across the United States to share information and resources regarding domestic violence awareness.
-The team at the Law Office of Laurie M. Wasserman wants all domestic violence survivors to know that they are not alone.
+The team at Wasserman Family Law wants all domestic violence survivors to know that they are not alone.
 We, among others across the nation, are advocating for your safety and the end of relationship abuse.
 There are safe places and resources available to you.

 If you need immediate assistance with a domestic abuse situation, please call the local authorities, or National Domestic Abuse Hotline at 1-800-799-7233 or text LOVEIS to 22522.

 If you are living in the state of Maryland and require safe housing, please contact the House of Ruth for assistance at 800.799.SAFE, or the Family Crisis Center of Baltimore County at (410) 285-7496.

 And if you need legal assistance to obtain a Peace or Protective Order, or to initiate a custody or divorce case against your abuser, please email Laurie Wasserman at firstname.lastname@example.org or call our main number 410-842-1070.
 We are aware of the surge in domestic violence cases throughout the COVID-19 pandemic and take these matters very seriously.
 Our team offers Peace and Protective Orders to anyone who feels theirs or their loved ones’ safety is at risk.

 A Protective Order is designed to protect a person from abuse.
 The court will issue the Protective Order to tell an abuser what they can or cannot do for specified things.
 If the abuser fails to follow the Protective Order, law enforcement has the right to immediately arrest them and take legal actions.